Shining a Light on the 8 Best Marine Solar Panels

 In the world are two types of boaters: the liveaboard boater and the weekend or holiday leisure boater.
 Both will benefit from solar but in different ways.

 The energy requirements for a liveaboard boater are vastly different from a leisure boater.
 Managing daily energy consumption is a skill, and having solar means that you worry a little bit less about your batteries.

 For a liveaboard boat, the best marine solar panels will be more substantial, probably a minimum of 100 watts.
 Most liveaboard boats run with two or three panels, giving them a maximum of 300 watts.

 That's more than enough power to run a fridge, onboard equipment and laptops while in the middle of the ocean.

 For leisure boaters, their energy requirements are far less crucial.
 Sure, they want the same benefits, primarily, but there's no demand for constant solar because the vessel gets used on an ad-hoc basis.

 It means that there's less need to fill the roof of the boat with masses of panels, unlike the liveaboard vessel.

 Care and Maintenance

 Solar panels are as easy to clean as your windows.
-Simply use a hose to rinse away dirt and grime and then wipe with a squeegee.
-If there is a buildup of debris, use a soft scrub brush and a cleanser such as boat soap to gently scrub.
+Simply use a hose and nozzle to rinse away dirt and grime and then wipe with a squeegee.
+If there's a buildup of debris, use a soft scrub brush and a cleanser such as boat soap to gently scrub.

 Different Types of Marine Solar Panels